mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 Limit yourself to two or three code examples per review round.
 If you start writing their whole changelist for them, it can signal that you don't think they're capable of writing their own code.

-## Never use the word 'you'
+## There's no "you" in code review

-This one is going to sound weird, but hear me out.
+This one is going to sound weird, but hear me out: never use the word "you" in a code review.

 Good developers take pride in their work.
 It's great to find teammates who can completely detach emotion from their work and accept criticism graciously, but it's rare to find people who are going to be consistently excited about hearing their work criticized.
 The natural human reaction to criticism is to be protective and defensive.